Midnight office: Holy Saturday

 Due to the all-importance of the Passion and Resurrection of Christ, the Midnight Office is not read in church from Thursday in Holy Week until after Thomas Sunday (The Sunday after Easter), except for the Paschal Vigil.
 If the Office is chanted during this time, it is done so privately.
 If one reads the Midnight Office privately during Bright Week the format used is that of the Paschal Hours.

 Oriental Orthodox Christianity

-Syriac Orthodox Church, Indian Orthodox Church and Mar Thoma Syrian Church
+West Syriac Church

-In the Syriac Orthodox Church and Indian Orthodox Church (both of which are Oriental Orthodox Churches), as well as the Mar Thoma Syrian Church (an Oriental Protestant denomination), the Midnight Office is known as Lilio and is prayed at 12 am using the Shehimo breviary.
+In the Syriac Orthodox Church and Malankara Orthodox Syrian Church (both of which are Oriental Orthodox Churches), as well as the Mar Thoma Syrian Church (an Oriental Protestant denomination), the Midnight Office is known as Lilio and is prayed at 12 am using the Shehimo breviary.

-Coptic Orthodox Church of Alexandria
+Coptic Church

 In the Coptic Orthodox Church, an Oriental Orthodox denomination, the Midnight Praise is prayed at 12 am using the Agpeya breviary.